uppedtrout/Better-config/README.md

 was to become the Sky from the part that was to become the Earth.
 His Word is ANNDARABAAL and his Seal is:
 The Thirty-Sixth Name is LUGALABDUBUR
 Destroyer of the Gods of TIAMAT.
 Vanquisher of Her Hordes.
-Chained KUTULU to theDownloaded from www.holybooks.com Abyss.
+Chained KUTULU to the Abyss.
 Fought AZAG-THOTH with skill.
 A great Defender and a great Attacker.
 His Word is AGNIBAAL and his Seal is this:
 The Thirty-Seventh Name is PAGALGUENNA